the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a bug stopping escape characters from working when applied within the date format settings (Thank you to Torsten for finding this!)
 * Bug - Fixed a bug where events that had been hidden from event listings were linked to from the single event nav (Thanks tuberb for reporting this!)
 * Bug - Fixed a bug in the iCal exporter causing multiday events to sometimes be exported as if they were multiple single events (Cheers to beh0t for catching this!)
-* Bug - Fixed an issue causing certain date ranges to be unselectable when defining ticket sale dates
+* Bug - Fixed an issue causing certain date ranges to be unselectable when defining ticket sale dates (Thank you mtmuddnadd!)
 * Bug - Fixed an issue where the Hide from Event Listings setting was not respected in day view (Props to efromdc for bringing this up!)
 * Bug - Fixed an issue causing the Default Event View setting to reset inappropriately
 * Bug - Fixed an issue where the excerpt of password protected events was exposed in month view tooltips
 * Bug - Fixed an issue stopping month view from being setup as the default view in new installations
-* Bug - Fixed a problem with translations on JavaScript templates
+* Bug - Fixed a problem with translations on JavaScript templates (Thank you Carl!)
 * Bug - Fixed an issue with iCal email encoding (Thanks to Karen for first reporting this!)
 * Bug - Fixed an issue with default Venue and Organizer displaying with null message
 * Bug - Fixed an issue with publication date in the RSS feed not being converted to UTC 000 (Props to teammultiverse for the heads up!)
 * Bug - Resolved an issue in the Tribe search bar where hitting enter while the date field was selected caused the field to be blanked out
 * Bug - Fixed some display issues in Twenty Fifteen with the Default Page Template
-* Bug - Resolved various notices
+* Bug - Resolved various notices (Thanks to BackuPs for help!)
 * Deprecated - camelCase methods in Tribe__Events__Date_Utils have been deprecated in favor of snake_case method names.
 Note: no parameters have changed - just the method name
 * Deprecated - Tribe__Events__Main::dateToTimeStamp has been deprecated in favor of the PHP strtotime function
 * Deprecated - Tribe__Events__Main::dateHelper has been deprecated in favor of the PHP date function